metrixgo/Just-Shapes/README.md

 Demo Video: https://www.youtube.com/watch?v=JJyxhN8nMyk

 How to play: Download the zip code, then extract it inside a folder.
 Open processing editor on your computer, navigate to the Main.pde file, then click run to play!

+There is no AI content in this game.
+Hope you can enjoy it!